The incredible story of how McDonald's conquered the world

 2017: mobile order and pay

-In 2017 McDonald’s began testing mobile ordering and payments in selected US restaurants.
-By the end of the year it was rolled out across the US, Canada, the UK, France, Germany, Australia and China.
-The ordering service means customers are able to order food and pay via their phone before picking it up from the restaurant or having it delivered.
+In 2017, McDonald’s began testing mobile ordering and payments in select US restaurants.
+By the end of the year, it was rolled out across the US, Canada, the UK, France, Germany, Australia and China.
+The ordering service means customers are able to order food and pay via their phone, before picking it up from the restaurant or having it delivered.

 2017: digital drive-thru

 McDonald’s has even made its drive-thru menu boards digital.
 These boards change throughout the day to show customers the most timely and relevant deals and menu items.
-It also rolled out double-lane drive-thrus to make the experience more speedy.
-Very different to the days where there were paper menus that carhop waitresses offered through the car window.
+The chain also introduced double-lane drive-thrus to make the experience speedier.
+Very different from the days when there were paper menus that carhop waitresses offered through the car window...

 2019: sleek new style